sphinx-gallery/sphinx-gallery/README.rst

 All the python scripts in the examples folder need to have a docstring.
 Written in rst syntax as it is used in the generated file for the example gallery.

-You can have subfolders in your ``examples`` directory, those will be recursively scanned by the gallery extension and presented in the gallery, as long as they also have a ``README.txt`` file.
-Subfolders have to respect the same structure examples folder.
+You can have sub-folders in your ``examples`` directory, those will be recursively scanned by the gallery extension and presented in the gallery, as long as they also have a ``README.txt`` file.
+Sub-folders have to respect the same structure examples folder.

 If these instructions are not clear enough, this package uses itself, to generated